oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 **Data plane**: It's made of [Envoy](https://www.envoyproxy.io/) proxies deployed as sidecars to our application containers.
 Envoy is a high-performance, lightweight distributed proxy.
 It controls all the incoming and outgoing traffic to the container it is attached to.

 **Control plane**: It consists of the istiod demon, and it manages and configures the envoy proxies to route traffic.
-It also enforces policies and collects telemetry.
-It has components like Pilot for traffic management, Citadel to manage security, and Galley to manage configurations.
+The control plane also enforces policies and collects telemetry, and includes components like Pilot for traffic management, Citadel to manage security, and Galley to manage configurations.

-We can use tools like [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/), [Kiali](https://www.kiali.io/) and [Zipkin](https://zipkin.io/) for Monitoring and Observability as they work well with the telemetry provided by Istio.
-You can use this or use your existing monitoring stack as well.
+We can use tools like [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/), [Kiali](https://www.kiali.io/) and [Zipkin](https://zipkin.io/) for monitoring and observability as they work well with the telemetry provided by Istio.
+You can use these or use your existing monitoring stack as well.

 ## Build a Java Microservices Stack using JHipster